 The Methodist schools represent the major educational thrust of the MCS.
-There are 14 primary and secondary schools and a junior college, as well as a School of Music.
-For more than a century, they have helped to play an important role in the human resource development of Singapore, and their efforts have been acknowledged within and outside the island Republic.
+There are 14 primary and secondary schools and a junior college, as well as a School of Music serving around 21,000 students.
+We also have 10 preschools to cater for to a holistic Christian education in early childhood.
+For more than a century, they have played an important role in the human resource development of Singapore, and their efforts have been acknowledged within and outside the island Republic.
 Click here for links to the Methodist Schools.

 Social and Missionary Outreach

-The MCS recognises the importance of working with other Christian denominations in as many ways as possible, in strengthening Christian witness in a multi-racial and multi-religious society.
+MCS recognises the importance of working with other Christian denominations in as many ways as possible, in strengthening Christian witness in a multi-racial and multi-religious society.
 It is a member of the National Council of Churches of Singapore.
-The MCS is linked to the World Methodist Council as well as several other international Methodist bodies.
-Singapore attracted global attention when the 16th World Methodist Conference was convened at the Westin Stamford from July 24 to 31, 1991.
-An expression of the MCS' continued commitment to this vision is the support it gives to Trinity Theological College – a major theological seminary serving the region since 1948.
+MCS is linked to the World Methodist Council as well as several other international Methodist bodies.
+An expression of MCS’s continued commitment to this vision is the support it gives to Trinity Theological College – a major theological seminary serving the region since 1948.